 This snippet creates a button that links to a separate web page.
 It should be used for calls to action.
 The button takes up the entire width of the space it is inserted into.
 The button snippet can be inserted by itself or placed within a panel, a one-column, or a two-column snippet.

 This snippet creates an editable region that fills the entire width of the email.
 You can add a header row by modifying row properties, and the color theme is automatically applied to that text.
 If the header is not desired, delete the row.
 Below the header, add text and/or images into the main email region.

 This snippet creates a color-filled editable area that fills the entire width of the email.
-Choose the panel color (default or "theme," grey, green, or red) by inserting the appropriate word in the corresponding box.
+Choose the panel color (default or "theme," gray, green, or red) by inserting the appropriate word in the corresponding box.
 You can also add text and/or images.

 This snippet creates two color-filled editable areas, side-by-side.
 You can define the width of each column as long as the total width of the snippet equals twelve.
 For example, if the left editable region has a width of four, then the right editable region needs to have a width of eight.
 Choose the width of each editable region by typing the number in the corresponding box.
 Write out the numbers (one, two, three) rather than using the symbols (1, 2, 3).